rjablonovsky/spark/README.md

-# Paceline Challenge for ETL and Analytics
+# Spark Challenge for ETL and Analytics

 Consist of two parts:
 1) basic ETL job that transforms a CSV file into parquet format